Spades Rules

 Winning tricks in the Spades card game

-- Highest card of the led suit wins the trick
+- The highest card of the suit led wins the trick

-- If spades are played, the highest spade wins
+- If one or more spades are played, the highest spade wins

-- Ace is the highest card, two is the lowest
+- Ace is the highest card, and two is the lowest

-All tricks won are counted toward the team’s total.
+All tricks won during the round are counted and compared to each team’s bid.

 Standard scoring